adiwg/mdBook/mdtranslator/extend/addJsonWriter.md

 These guidelines assume that the developer has already forked the mdTranslator and is working in a branch other than "master" or "dev".

-JSON writers rely on building a JSON from the contents of the internal using the "jbuilder" gem.
-The "jbuilder" gem is already install with mdTranslator.
+JSON writers rely on building a JSON formatted metadata file from the contents of the internal object using the "jbuilder" gem.
+The "jbuilder" gem is install with mdTranslator.
 Require the gem:
 ```ruby
 require 'jbuilder'
 ```